Multiscale scanning with nuisance parameters

-In contrast to existing work, the focus of this study, however, is on the case that both $\theta_0$ and the nuisance parameter $\xi$ in \eqref{eq:model} are unknown.
+In contrast to existing work, the focus of this study is on the case that $\theta_0$ and{/or} the nuisance parameter $\xi$ in \eqref{eq:model} are unknown, {a typical situation in practice}.
 Note, that this changes the overall situation completely, as the local LRT statistics $T_R \left(Y, \theta_0, \xi\right)$ are no longer accessible.
 A common remedy which immediately comes to mind is to pre-estimate both $\theta_0$ and $\xi$ from $Y$ globally and then use the corresponding estimators $\hat \theta_0$, $\hat \xi$ as a plug-in in $T_R$ and consequently in the multiscale extension $T_n$ in \eqref{eq:Tn}.
-When one aims to estimate $\theta_0$ only, then such an approach is known as pseudo maximum likelihood, and has e.g. been proposed in \citet{gs81}.
-Under certain regularity conditions, they prove asymptotic normality of the resulting estimator, but this result is limited to a single scale and cannot be transferred to the case of multiscale testing.
-A rigorous analysis of a similar approach in case of testing is -- to the best of our knowledge -- missing.
-In fact, we will show that the distribution of $T_n \left(Y,\mathcal R_n, \hat \theta_0, \hat \xi\right)$ differs from that of $T_n \left(Y, \mathcal R_n, \theta_0, \xi\right)$ (and hence also from that of $M_n\left(\mathcal R_n\right)$ in \eqref{eq:Mn}) in general, and this is the case even in the most simple Gaussian example.
-This then raises the question whether it is possible to extend the multiscale test in \eqref{eq:Tn} to this situation and how to adjust the threshold $\eta$ in \eqref{eq:threshold} properly, an issue which has often been overlooked and has not been discussed in the literature.
-A notable exception is \citet{wp22}, where the tail bounds for $T_R \left(Y, \hat \theta_0, \hat \xi\right)$ in \cite{w22} are combined with a Bonferroni correction to construct corrected values for $\eta$ in \eqref{eq:threshold}.
-This approach is, however, limited to relatively small systems $\mathcal R_n$ of regions.
-In this paper, we will close the aforementioned gap and we will show that is still possible to obtain a uniform invariance principle (see Section \ref{subsec:theory}) for the distribution of $T_n \left(Y,\mathcal R_n, \hat \theta_0, \hat \xi\right)$ as long as the scales in $\mathcal R_n$ are not too small or too large compared to the sample size $n^{-d}$.
-More precisely, we will show that $T_n \left(Y,\mathcal R_n, \hat \theta_0, \hat \xi\right)$ can be approximated in distribution by $M_n \left(\mathcal R_n\right)$ as in \eqref{eq:Mn}, which can be pre-simulated given $\mathcal R_n$ in advance.
-From this it becomes apparent that working with thresholds, which do not incorporate the error in estimating $\theta_0$ and $\xi$, does not provide the correct FWER, even asymptotically.
-The suggested adjusted multiscale scanning (AMS) procedure provides correct thresholds for estimated values of $\theta_0$ and $\xi$.
+When one aims to \textit{estimate} $\theta_0$ only, then such an approach is known as pseudo maximum likelihood, and has e.g. been proposed in \citet{gs81}.
+Under certain regularity conditions, they prove asymptotic normality of the resulting estimator, but this result is limited to a single scale and cannot be transferred to multiscale testing.
+In fact, the {situation becomes more delicate: The} distribution of $\hat T_n := T_n \left(Y,\mathcal R_n, \hat \theta_0, \hat \xi\right)$ differs {even} asymptotically from that of $T_n \left(Y, \mathcal R_n, \theta_0, \xi\right)$ (and hence also from that of $M_n\left(\mathcal R_n\right)$ in \eqref{eq:Mn}) in general, and this is the case even in the most simple Gaussian example.